mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 You should avoid medications that have not been explicitly prescribed to you by your medical team.
 Do not take:

 * Aspirin or products that contain aspirin
-* nonsteroidal anti-inflammatory drugs (NSAIDs) such as Advil<sup>&reg;</sup>
+* Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Advil<sup>&reg;</sup>
 * Vitamin E

-All of these drugs make it more difficult for your blood to clot and are very dangerous for somebody like you with a limited ability to heal and clot.
+All of these medications make it more difficult for your blood to clot and are very dangerous for somebody like you with a limited ability to heal and clot.

 Call your doctor if you develop any symptoms of bleeding.
 Be on the lookout for: